xiaobixu/Flasky/README.md

 As a UI user I can:

-1: Register through web portal
+ 1. Register through web portal

-2: Review my own user information from the main view
+ 2. Review my own user information from the main view

 As an API Consumer I can:

+ 1. Register new users
-1: Review users registered in system
+ 2. Review users registered in system

-2: If authenticated I can get personal information of users
+ 3. If authenticated I can get personal information of users

-3: If authenticated I can update personal information of users
+ 4. If authenticated I can update personal information of users

 ## API Brief ##